Candice Swanepoel Tired Of Shaming: Says Breastfeeding Is Natural, Not Sexual

-Candice Swanepoel is a popular South African supermodel and a Victoria’s Secret angel who has never hesitated to pose topless during a fashion photoshoot.
+Candice Swanepoel is a popular South African supermodel and Victoria’s Secret angel who has never hesitated to pose topless during a fashion photoshoot.
 However, the 28-year-old model admits that she had earlier harbored inhibitions while breastfeeding her then-newborn son Anacã in public places.

 Carnaval2017! ????????????????????????????????